Service certificates for organisations

 A service certificate is granted to a private actor or association that handles the administration of its own domain name.

-A service certificate is valid for at most two years.
+A server certificate is valid for at most one year.
+E-mail certificates and system signature certificates are valid for at most two years.

 Do the following